msyamkumar/cs220-s22-projects/p11/README.md

 Your output should be a **scatter** plot.
 Each comment should be represented as a point on the graph with the horizontal axis representing the time between when the video was published and when the comment was published, and the vertical axis representing the length of the comment text.

 **Requirements:**
-- Label the horizontal axis as "comment length" and the vertical axis as "likes"
+- Label the horizontal axis as "days after the video was published" and the vertical axis as "length of comments"
 - Use `scatter`
 - Use `time_delta`